Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • To work in the UK, models must obtain a Certificate of Sponsorship from an eligible UK employer.
 This employer must hold a valid sponsor licence

-• Models are required to have evidence of a pre-booked engagement when applying for their visa.
-This must be at least be paid at the rate of the national minimum wage
+• Models must have evidence of a pre-booked engagement when applying for their visa.
+This must at least be paid at the national minimum wage rate.

 • The sponsor must assess the model against the four categories of model